 Indeed is very talented if you know how to "speak its language."
 Using the tips above you can fine-tune your Indeed searches, so it finds only what you are seeking.

-Leverage Indeed's Job Trends to determine the best keywords for your LinkedIn Profile.
+Leverage Indeed or your favorite job board to determine the best keywords for your LinkedIn Profile.

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
 A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
 Since 1998, Susan has been editor and publisher of Job-Hunt.org.
 Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn, and Google+.